-A pupil may be suspended from attendance at school for more than ten days after written notice is provided to the pupil and his parent of the proposed action and the reasons therefor and of the right to a hearing before the school board, or a committee thereof, or the superintendent or his designee, in accordance with regulations of the school board.
-If the regulations provide for a hearing by the superintendent or his designee, the regulations shall also provide for an appeal of the decision to the full school board.
-Such appeal shall be decided by the school board within thirty days.
+A pupil may be suspended from attendance at school for more than ten days after written notice is provided to the pupil and his parent of the proposed action and the reasons therefore and of the right to a hearing before the School Board or the superintendent or his designee, in accordance with regulations of the School Board.
+If the regulations provide for a hearing by the superintendent or his designee, the regulations shall also provide for an appeal of the decision to the full School Board.
+Such appeal shall be decided by the School Board within thirty days.